browserengineering/book/book/animations.md

 Yay, smooth scrolling!
 You can try it on
-[this example](examples/example13-transform-transition.html), which combines a smooth scroll and transform animation *at the same time*.
+[this example](examples/example13-transform-transition.html), which combines a smooth scroll, opacity and transform animation *at the same time*.
 And it's got super smooth animation performance.
 That's quite satisfying, and I hope makes the hard slog of this chapter worth it!

 On top of that, notice how once we have an animation framework implemented, adding new features to it becomes easier and easier.
 This is a pattern I hope